werf/werf/docs/pages_en/usage/deploy/templates.md

 app: myapp
 ```

-To pass several arguments at once, use a list containing multiple values:
+To pass several arguments at once, use a list containing multiple arguments:

 {% raw %}